 The “American Journal of Clinical Nutrition” published a study back in 2004 where it stated that a meal based on chickpeas rather than wheat could indeed lead to lower postprandial blood sugar levels.

 This goes for half an hour and an hour after eating and even decreased insulin levels in one’s blood 2 hours after a meal.
 This is largely due to the fact that chickpeas have a slower stomach-emptying time when compared to wheat.

 The “British Journal of Nutrition” published a study back in October 2007 that shows that rats that were fed chickpeas together with a diet high in fats had lower blood glucose and insulin levels than those which were fed solely on a high-fat diet.
 They even had improved insulin resistance scores.

 Bengal Grams are excellent at enhancing the utilization of glucose, which makes them ideal not just for those with diabetes, but for everyone else as well.
 They also help improve the urinary excretion of sugar and the overall condition of a patient with diabetes.

-Research has claimed that fiber can not only promote weight loss, it can lower cholesterol and blood glucose as well.
+Research has claimed that fiber can not only promote weight loss but can also lower cholesterol and blood glucose as well.
 And since chickpeas are not only abundant in fiber, but also in folate, phytonutrients, and protein, they have every right to be called a superfood.